 The following personal essay was written by a student in Kake, as part of a special project between the Kake City School media class and Raven Radio.

-Listen to Shalene’s essay, in her own words:
+Listen to Jonah’s essay, in his own words: